-If the guidance or forecast paints a bleak future (which managements desperately try to hide), then this can trigger investors and traders to dump their stocks.
+If the guidance or forecast paints a bleak future (which managements desperately try to hide), then this can trigger investors and traders to dump their stock Recommendations.
 Such continuous selling can lead to big price erosion.

 At times, this can happen at a sector level as well.
 For example, if the government decides to impose some additional duty/restrictions on all companies of a sector, it can create sector-wide panic and push down share prices of all the companies in the sector.